One World Trade Center is the main building of the rebuilt World Trade Center Complex in Lower Manhattan, New York City.

 2. Priority Reserved Tickets

-– Enter through priority access security lane – the fastest
+– This is a timed ticket, and entrance is through the priority access security lane, the fastest

 – Access to all amenities including See Forever Theatre, Sky Portal, and City Pulse.